merenlab/anvio.org/help/main/programs/anvi-gen-gene-consensus-sequences/index.md

 ## Usage

-This program **provides consensus sequences for the genes within a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> pair**.
+This program **provides consensus sequences for genes within a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> pair**.

-In other words, this collapses variability by assigning the most abundant nucleotide in your sample at each position, giving single consensus sequences for each gene for each sample.
+In other words, this program collapses variability by assigning the most abundant nucleotide in your sample at each position, generating single consensus sequences for each gene in each sample.

-A basic run of this program will resemble the following:
+A basic execution of this program will resemble the following:

 <div class="codeblock" markdown="1">
-anvi&#45;gen&#45;gene&#45;consensus&#45;seuqences &#45;p <span class="artifact&#45;n">[profile&#45;db](/help/main/artifacts/profile&#45;db)</span> \
+anvi&#45;gen&#45;gene&#45;consensus&#45;sequences &#45;p <span class="artifact&#45;n">[profile&#45;db](/help/main/artifacts/profile&#45;db)</span> \
                                   &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                                   &#45;o <span class="artifact&#45;n">[genes&#45;fasta](/help/main/artifacts/genes&#45;fasta)</span>
 </div>

-The default output is a <span class="artifact-n">[genes-fasta](/help/main/artifacts/genes-fasta)</span>, but you can also get a tab-delimited output matrix by adding the flag  `--tab-delimited`.
+The default output is a <span class="artifact-n">[genes-fasta](/help/main/artifacts/genes-fasta)</span>, but you can also obtain tab-delimited output by adding the flag `--tab-delimited`.

 You also have the option to focus on a subset of the data in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> by providing either:

-- A list of gene caller IDs (either as a parameter or through a file with one gene caller ID put line)
+- A list of gene caller IDs (either as a parameter or through a file with one gene caller ID per line)
 - A list of samples to focus on (as a file with a single sample name per line)

 ### Additional Parameters

-- You have the option to change the variability engine (i.e. to codons), where variability at this level will be resolved.
+- You have the option to change the variability engine (i.e., to codons), where variability at this level will be resolved.
-- To compress all variability profiles for each of your samples for a single gene, use the flag `--conpress samples`.
-This way, the program will only report one consensus sequence for each gene instead of reporting one for each sample.
+- To compress all variability profiles for each of your samples for a single gene, use the flag `--compress-samples`.
+This way, the program will report only one consensus sequence for each gene instead of reporting one for each sample.
-- You can get consensus sequences for each contig instead of for each gene with `--contigs-mode`
+- You can obtain consensus sequences for each contig instead of for each gene using `--contigs-mode`
 - To report all consensus sequences (even when there are no variable positions), activate `--quince-mode`